Josh-Myers/WAI-Predictions/README.md

 # WAI-Predictions
-Models and script for the WAI Predictions Shiny app (https://joshmyers.shinyapps.io/WAIPredictions/) that accompanies the Myers et al. (2018a and 2018b) articles.
+Models and script for the WAI Predictions Shiny app (https://joshmyers.shinyapps.io/WAIPredictions/) that accompanies the Myers et al. (2018a, 2018b) articles.

 ## References
 Myers, J., Kei, J., Aithal, S., Aithal, V., Driscoll, C., Khan, A., Manuel, A., Joseph, A., Malicka, A. N. (2018a).
 Development of a diagnostic prediction model for conductive conditions in neonates using wideband acoustic immittance.
 Ear and Hearing, 39(6), 1116-1135.